jay-joshy/allergyguide/content/about.md

 # Are we sponsored?

-... not yet!
+...
+Not yet!

 # Technical mumbo-jumbo

-This site is open-source and hosted on GitHub.
+This site is open-source and hosted on Netlify.
 It is built using the excellent static website generator [Zola](https://www.getzola.org/), with the [Abridge theme](https://github.com/Jieiku/abridge.css).